HomeManagement6 Practical Tips for Effective Stakeholder Management in Competitive Markets

 The Takeaway

-It’s not enough to just have a successful product or service in markets where there is a lot of competition.
-The most important thing is that people believe in it and in you.
-If you know your stakeholders well, earn their trust, keep the lines of communication open, set clear boundaries, stay flexible and learn from their feedback, you will have a big advantage.
+If there is a lot of rivalry in your industry, having a good product or service isn’t enough.
+The most crucial thing is that people trust you and what you say.
+If you know your stakeholders well, acquire their trust, keep the lines of communication open, set clear boundaries, stay adaptable and learn from their criticism, you will have a tremendous edge.

 Josie